Raster Data Handling with Rasterio: Production Workflows & Pipelines

 Export, Reprojection & Web Mapping Integration

-Finalized rasters must be reprojected, tiled, or converted to cloud-optimized formats (COG) for web deployment.
+Finalized rasters must be reprojected and converted to Cloud Optimized GeoTIFF (COG) format for web deployment.
 Utilize rasterio.warp.reproject with pyproj CRS objects to standardize outputs.
-Integrate with rio-tiler or xarray to serve dynamic map tiles, ensuring low-latency delivery for interactive dashboards and frontend mapping applications.

 import rasterio